TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 ### Meh, Generic permissive

 [^footnote_hipchat_public]: Back then HipChat was a thing, and you could still run high-traffic news sites using DNS load balanced public VMs without immediately regretting it.

+[^footnote-terrible-plan-indeed]: We had a news site aimed at 6-12 aged kids for a while.
+Too bad that didn't work out.
+Also: Can't remember what my intention with the `foobar` tag was, but at least billing was correctly set up.